Table of Contents

 5. Disable EasyAR features at startup and enable them via UI switches

-For example, the image tracking feature can be disabled at startup by setting the corresponding component's enable to false:
+For example, the image tracking feature can be disabled at startup by setting the corresponding component's enable property to false:

 alt text